Harmon1713/my-travel-map/README.md

 # my-travel-map

-This project is an interactive travel map that highlights countries and states you have visited.
-It uses D3.js and TopoJSON to render the map, with custom hover functionality to display images and information about each visited location.
+This project is an interactive travel map that highlights countries you have visited.
+It uses D3.js and GeoJSON to render the map, with custom hover functionality to display images and information about each visited location.

 ## Features

-- Interactive world map with country and state (USA & Brazil) boundaries
+- Interactive world map with country boundaries
-- Highlights visited countries and states
+- Highlights visited countries
 - Displays images and information on hover

 ## Setup

 ### Prerequisites
 - Basic knowledge of HTML, CSS, and JavaScript
 - Git and GitHub account
 - Text editor or IDE (e.g., VS Code)